 Shane is a software engineer who leads a wide variety of product management and analytics initiatives at Physera.
 He previously worked as an R&D engineer at Xerox PARC and Yahoo!
 Research building early stage mobile and web applications in areas including health & wellness, x-ray imaging and smart home automation, as well as multiple years of experience at several early-stage startups in enterprise and consumer software.
 He completed his undergraduate and master's degree in information science at University of California, Berkeley.

-Dan leads data science initiatives at Physera.
-A statistician by training, Dan contributed to and managed research efforts across a diverse set of domains, from statistical genetics and epidemiology at Cornell and Duke Universities, to cyber security and defense applications at Lawrence Livermore National Laboratory, to user modeling and statistical engineering at Facebook, before joining Physera and returning to his roots in public health.
+Dan works on all things data at Physera.
+Before joining Physera and returning to his roots in public health, he contributed to and managed statistical research across a diverse set of domains, from statistical genetics and epidemiology at Cornell and Duke Universities, to cyber security and defense applications at Lawrence Livermore National Laboratory, to user modeling and statistical engineering at Facebook.
 He holds a PhD in Applied Math and Statistics from UC Santa Cruz and a BA in Mathematics from Dartmouth College.

 Inna is UI/UX Designer from Russia.
 She studied Advertising science and art, but her love for beautiful things in digital sphere made it clear that she want’s to work with mobile and web design.
 Prior to Physera, Inna was a freelancer and worked with many startups